osquery/osquery/docs/wiki/introduction/using-osqueryd.md

 ]
 ```

-If there are no USB devices added or removed to the laptop this query would never log a result again.
+If there are no USB devices added or removed to the laptop, this query would never log a result again.
 The query would still run every 60 seconds but the results would match the previous run and thus no state change would be detected.
 If a USB memory stick was inserted and left in the laptop for 60 seconds the daemon would log:

 ```
 [